Tony Hsieh, retired Zappos CEO, dies at 46

 Tony Hsieh, retired CEO of Las Vegas-based online shoe retailer Zappos

-LAS VEGAS -- Tony Hsieh, retired CEO of Las Vegas-based online shoe retailer Zappos.com who spent years working to transform downtown Las Vegas, has died.
+LAS VEGAS -- Tony Hsieh, the retired CEO of Las Vegas-based online shoe retailer Zappos.com who spent years working to transform the city's downtown area, has died.
 He was 46.

 Hsieh was with family when he died Friday, according to a statement from DTP Companies, which he founded.
-Downtown Partnership spokesperson Megan Fazio says Hsieh passed away in Connecticut, KLAS-TV reported.
+Downtown Partnership spokesperson Megan Fazio said Hsieh passed away in Connecticut, KLAS-TV reported.

 No details were released on how he died.